ryantxr/insightly-php/README.md

 NOTE: this SDK currently only works with version 2.1 of the Insightly API.
 To use version 2.2, you'll need to modify this library, or you can use Swagger (www.swagger.io) to auto-generate an SDK (it can generate SDKs for over a dozen different target languages).

-NOTE: works best with PHP version 5.5.x, some users have reported issues with parse errors using older versions of PHP.
+NOTE: works best with PHP version 7.x or 5.6.x.

 The library handles low level communication, authentication, and encoding to minimize learning curve and debugging overhead for new users.